 We have been providing quality childcare, holiday activities and study support for children and young people aged 8 - 16 since 2000.
 Our personal approach is guaranteed with only 25 places, a minimum staff to child ratio of 1:6 and a low staff turnover.

 Margaret Ansell BSC Hons, PGCE, Ad Dip SEN, NVQ Level 3 Playwork, MA Psychological Therapies with Children, Young People and Familes.

-Margaret is a qualified teacher of 30 years, with 15 years experience of running after school and holiday care.
+Margaret is a qualified teacher of 30 years, with 18 years experience of running after school and holiday care.
 She trained in Psychological Therapies with children, young people and families at the Tavistock and Portman clinic.
-She has a particular interest in the emotional wellbeing of children, adolescents and young people.
+She has a particular interest in the emotional well-being of children, and young people.
 She uses her specialized knowledge to inform the practice in our clubs. and to provide therapy for children, young people and families both individually and in groups.

 The right people for your children